SamiPerttu/funutd/README.md

 or <a href="LICENSE-MIT">MIT license</a> at your option.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in FunDSP by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in FunUTD by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.